pikaninja/RoboDannyEnhcanced/README.md

 ```bash
 python3 bot.py
 ```
-and you're good to go!
+this bot is also built to be ran with heroku!
+Tutorial [here](https://www.youtube.com/watch?v=BPvg9bndP1U) and you're good to go!
 Enjoy your new discord bot!

 this is completely a joke lol don't use this code please